-The entire charity sector can be fed at low cost
+The entire NSW charity sector can be fed at low cost

-Every year 7.6 million tonnes of food is wasted in Australia.
-This is more than enough to meet the needs of the entire charity sector.
+Every year 1.5 million tonnes of food is wasted in NSW 33.
+This is more than enough to meet the needs of the NSW charity sector.
 Edible food should always be redirected to feed those who need it most, rather than ending up in landfill.